 Required nomination materials include: 1) a letter from the nominator that describes the ways in which the applicant fits the criteria for this award; 2) two supporting recommendation letters; 3) CV (5 pages maximum) which should include education, employment history, professional recognitions (invited, appointed or elected positions), and awards; and 4) complete list of publications, patents, and invited talks.
 Nomination documents must all be in PDF format.

 Nomination materials will be reviewed, and the award winner will be selected, by a special committee consisting of both AVS and PVS members.
-The AVS and PVS contingents will alternate in taking the leadership in award selection, e.g. AVS in 2022 and PVS in 2024.
+The AVS and PVS contingents will alternate in taking the leadership in award selection, e.g. PVS in 2024 and AVS in 2026.
 Nominations are due in even-numbered years, and awards are given in odd-numbered years.
 Nominations are viable for two consecutive award cycles.
-Nomination materials for the 2023 award should be sent by email to: Angela Klink, AVS Member Services Administrator, firstname.lastname@example.org by March 31, 2022
+Nomination materials for the 2025 award should be sent by email to: Angela Klink, AVS Member Services Administrator, email@example.com by March 31, 2024

 - To recognize outstanding research or technological innovation in the fields of interest to the AVS and PVS, including surface science.

 - To recognize leadership in research collaboration at the international level.